MSc Building Conservation

 Teaching takes place at the Weald & Downland Living Museum and consists of lectures, seminars and workshops.
 Learning is further enhanced through site visits and hands-on experience of materials and processes where possible.

-All taught modules include contributions from leading practitioners in the field and ample time for discussion with these experts.
+All taught modules include contributions from both our Museum lecturers and leading practitioners in the field.

 Facilities